 “Well, if there aren’t any more questions, I’ll see you tomorrow morning.
 Again, it’s going to be in courtroom seven in the Bray Courthouse.”

-“We’ll see you tomorrow morning,” Mr. Williams told her.
+“Okay, we’ll see you there tomorrow morning,” Mr. Williams told her.

 We got back from our meeting with Beth Wolman at about quarter to three.
 I read for a while then at four-thirty called Kyle’s mom.
 I told her that the decision of the Judicial Panel was unanimous and would be announced tomorrow morning at nine thirty our time.
 She gave me her email address and I said I’d send her the verdict.
 She wanted to know when Don would be sentenced if he was found guilty, and I said we’d also find that out tomorrow morning.

 Then I told her about the going home party for Kyle on Saturday.
 She was really happy that we were giving Kyle a party.